-The Castro Theater is a rare experience.
-It’s a gorgeous Art Deco movie palace, built to not only show films but to lure people out of their homes to bask in ornate beauty for the price of a ticket.
+The Castro Theatre is a rare experience.
+A gorgeous Art Deco movie palace, built in 1922 to not only show films but to lure people out of their homes to bask in ornate beauty for the price of a ticket.
 Few of these movie palaces exist anymore, and even fewer with a full Wurlitzer Theater organ, complete with silent film sound effects.
 The organ rises out of the floor and is played at night before most screenings.

 The Castro screens an eclectic variety of films: second run, indy, foreign, vintage.
 There are also sing-alongs where lyrics are projected on the screen.
 Sing-a-long “Grease” and “Moana” are recent offerings,and every year their is the sing-a-long “Sound of Music.”

-Visiting a city is to experience what you can’t get back home.
+Visiting a city is about experiencing what you can’t back home.
 And I’m going to bet that your city doesn’t have a movie palace like the Castro.
-And if it does, go and compare our palace to yours back home.
+And if it does, go and compare our palace to yours.

 If you’re staying downtown, getting to the Castro Theater couldn’t be easier on MUNI.
 3 lines, the M, L, K/T underground trains go to the Castro District, so you never have to wait more than a couple of minutes, and the Castro street station is just across the street from the theatre.
-Getting back is equally quick and easy.
+Getting back downtown is equally quick and easy.

 A $7 elevator ride takes you 15 stories above the city.

-If you don’t get out and inside while on your private tour in the convertible MINI Cooper, I suggest you make it part of your day when you visit North Beach.
+If you don’t get out and go inside while on your private tour in the convertible MINI Cooper, you should make it part of your day when you visit North Beach.
 After coffee in the the morning, take one of the many staircases on the Western (North Beach) side up to the tower.
 Then take another staircase back down to North Beach for lunch and a glass of wine.

 But appreciating the beauty of the tiles is just part of the fun.
 Climb the stairs, and you get treated to an amazing view of the Pacific Ocean.